MSF2141/stock-analysis/README.md

 ## **Summary**

+    What are the advantages or disadvantages of refactoring code?
+    How do these pros and cons apply to refactoring the original VBA script?

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
 The month that launched the most successful Kickstarter campaigns is May, followed by June and July.
 These months also have similar numner of failed campaigns, which suggest that May is truely the most ideal month to launch a successful campaign.